 The option to sync Safari should be enabled within iCloud.
 Hence it will sync across devices.
 Sometimes there might be an issue on your Mac device if it’s unable to sync with your iCloud account.

 You can force Sync Safari to iCloud to resolve the issue.
 However, it is also possible that the issue is due to an incorrect configuration on your iOS device.

 I have followed some troubleshooting tips, which I used to fix the issue with tabs sync.
 The issue is mainly due to sync settings, so here is how you can fix it.

 Force Sync Safari on Mac

 To force sync Safari to iCloud, you must quit the Safari browser.
 Then you can enable the iCloud sync history.
 Here are the steps to force sync:

 - If Safari is running, then force quit the browser.

 - Launch the Applications folder and then open the Utilities.

-- In the Terminal, type the following command and press
+- Please type the following command in the Terminal and press

 defaults write com.apple.Safari IncludeInternalDebugMenu 1